HaidyH/ITI-final--project-infrastrucure/README.md

 ```

-# Installing Jenkins on eks
+# Installing Jenkins on eks.
 copy the following files into your cluster
 ![Screenshot from 2023-02-24 21-41-38](https://user-images.githubusercontent.com/83189705/221284773-4b5b9adb-a75f-4fb2-a315-d0bb51c4213a.png)
 ```bash